wallabag/android-app/README.md

 ## Contributing
+Unlike other services, wallabag is free and open source.

 wallabag app is a free and open source project developed by volunteers.
 Any contributions are welcome.
 Here's a few ways you can help:
  * [Report bugs and make suggestions.](https://github.com/wallabag/android-app/issues)